Care Guides > Being a Carer For a Family Member or Parent

 Other Care Options

-One of the biggest decisions you and your loved ones will need to make is whether you’ll care for them at home, or whether they’ll move into a residential care home or something similar.
+One of the most significant decisions you and your loved ones will need to make is whether you’ll care for them at home, or if they’ll move into a residential care home or something similar.
 Care homes are a great choice as they offer more opportunities for social interaction, along with expert and dedicated staff.
-Meanwhile, home care will allow your parents to remain in familiar surroundings.
+Meanwhile, home care will allow your parents to remain in familiar surroundings while receiving expert support from a home carer.
+We’ve listed the best care options below.

-Residential care homes provide accommodation and care support when your loved ones are no longer able to live on their own.
+• Residential care homes provide accommodation and care support when your loved ones can no longer live independently.
+This includes personal care such as assistance with getting dressed and undressed, bathing, washing and medication management

-Nursing homes are similar to a residential care home.
-Here, trained nurses can provide expert nursing care, along with personal care.
+• Nursing homes are similar to residential care homes.
+Here, trained nurses provide expert nursing care, including administering intravenous medications, wound dressing, catheter care and stoma care

 Adult day care centres

-An adult day care centre is somewhere that elderly loved ones can go during the day to receive social support, meet like-minded people and enjoy some new surroundings.
+An adult day care centre is somewhere that elderly loved ones can go during the day to receive social support, meet like-minded people and enjoy new surroundings.
+Many of the care homes we list offer adult day care services.

 Talk to specialists and anyone else involved in your loved one’s care; such as their GP, social workers and staff at respite homes that they may have stayed at for short periods in the past.
 See what these different people would recommend.